FinalDoom/FFXI-FishingForm/readme.rst

 between casts will be updated as fishing fatigue sets in, and fishing will stop after fatigue is detected.
 It can also be set to stop after a number of catches or skillups, and will stop when your inventory is full by default.
 Several options exist to handle what to do after these stops.

+As of version 1.7, FishDB additions are added to a remote database, and the program will automatically update your local FishDB with others' additions.
+No identifiable information is sent or accessible to any developer or other persons.
+See FishDB Information below for more details.

 -------
 Options